Cross-Modal Retrieval Study

 The embedding space successfully bridges content formats without any explicit cross-modal training:

-The heatmap below shows average cosine similarity between content type pairs.
-Higher values indicate stronger semantic bridging.
+Average cosine similarity of top-10 retrievals between content types.
+Higher values indicate stronger semantic bridging between formats.

 These results validate the core technical hypothesis behind Rejoice: a single embedding model can understand theological content well enough to recommend across format boundaries.
 A user listening to a sermon about grace can be shown a worship song about the same theme, a relevant scripture passage, and a deeper-dive podcast episode — all discovered through semantic similarity rather than manual curation.